emrementese/Decision-Tree/README.md

 For you can understand this project, you must know the some python subjects; Basic python information, File operation for python, Object oriented programming for python, Multithreading programming for python and some python modules.

+You can organize and develop this project and integrate it into your own project.

 Thanks for read !